Jacob sheep: Characteristics

-The Jacob is a small, multi-horned, piebald sheep that resembles a goat in its conformation.
-However, it is not the only breed that can produce polycerate or piebald offspring.
-Other polycerate breeds include the Hebridean, Icelandic, Manx Loaghtan, and the Navajo-Churro, and other piebald breeds include the Finnsheep, Shetland Sheep and the West African Dwarf.

-Mature rams (males) weigh about 120 to 180 lb, while ewes (females) weigh about 80 to 120 lb.
+The Jacob is a medium- to large-sized sheep; body weights are usually in the range 60±– kg for ewes and 80±– kg for rams.
+Weights in the United States are considerably lower, approximately 40±– kg for ewes and 55±– kg for rams.

+It displays two characteristics unusual in sheep: it is piebald – dark-coloured with areas of white wool – and is commonly polycerate.
+Unlike other European breeds that may be polycerate (such as the Hebridean or the Manx Loaghtan), broken-coloured (such as the Finnsheep or the Shetland) or both (such as the Icelandic), it does not form part of the Northern European short-tailed group of breeds.
+It does not have the short fluke-shaped tail typical of those breeds, but is long-tailed.

 The body frame is long, with a straight back and a rump that slopes toward the base of the tail.
 The rams have short scrotums free of wool which hold the testicles closer to the body than those of modern breeds, while the ewes have small udders free of wool that are also held closer to the body than those of modern breeds.
 The head is slender and triangular, and clear of wool forward of the horns and on the cheeks.
 The tail is long and woolly, extending almost to the hock if it has not been docked.
 Jacob owners do not usually dock the tail completely, even for market sheep, but instead leave several inches (several centimetres) to cover the anus and vulva.
 The legs are medium-length, slender, free of wool below the knees, and preferably white with or without coloured patches.
 The hooves are black or striped.
 It is not unusual for Jacobs to be cow-hocked.
 They provide a lean carcass with little external fat, with a high yield of meat compared to more improved breeds.